No AI permissions given, ever.

 “The One Stop,” he shouted back.
 “Old Fort!
 This is the third truckload!”

-The trip took about five minutes, though it was long enough that her nose ran over her upper lip.
+The trip took about five minutes, long enough that her nose ran over her upper lip.
 She swiped at it with her sleeve and sniffled.
 Overhead, the overcast sky blotted out the stars, though she could still see the glow of the moon.

-“Yeah,” the man said.
-They pulled underneath the awning, between the bagged pumps.
+“Yeah.”
+They pulled underneath the awning, between bagged pumps.
 “Where else is it out?
 Black Mountain?
 Swannanoa?”

-The truck stopped, and the man reached over the tailgate.
+He considered the information for a few seconds before she felt him shrug.
+“Could be a coincidence.”
+The truck stopped, and the man reached over the tailgate, pulling the handle.
 The gate dropped with a groan.
 Pennie felt like groaning as well as she tried to scoot forward and off the back of the truck.

 Pennie took her hand and let the other woman help her down.
 “Thank you…”